 Fall is a great time to harvest medicinal roots.
-This is the time of year when the plant’s energies are focused back into the roots instead of the leaves and flowers, meaning the roots have more of their healing properties during this time.
+Autumn is the time of year when the plant’s energies are focused back into the roots instead of the leaves and flowers, especially after a frost.
 Dandelion and Valerian are the two I’m going to be focused on this week as we get our first hard frosts.

-Once the root is harvested, it can be used fresh, after a good scrubbing, but for long term storage, it’s easy to dry.
-Simply scrub, chop into pieces and dry in a dehydrator until crisp.
+Once the root is harvested, it can be used fresh, after a good scrubbing.
+For long-term storage, it’s easy to dry: simply scrub, chop into pieces, and dry in a dehydrator until crisp.
 Store in airtight container until ready to use.

 Dandelion Root Uses

 Dandelion is often considered a liver cleanser and helps rid the body of inflammation.
 Make a tincture by simply covering the dried root with vodka (or grain alcohol) in a jar and letting sit for 6 weeks (shaking when you remember) and then strain.
 Keep the tincture stored in a tightly sealed glass container until needed (I use beer bottles with the swing tops to store tinctures).

 A tea is simply made by simmering the roots in water for 20-30 minutes before straining.